-The marriage of Edward I and Eleanor of Castille was an uncommonly close relationship for a political arrangement, and Eleanor accompanied Edward on a number of campaigns, even the 8th Crusade.
-Known for her (some say ruthless) business acumen, she was also a patron of the arts and popularized the use of tapestries and carpets in Britain, a decor feature she imported from her home country in Spain.
+The marriage of Edward I and Eleanor of Castille was an uncommonly close relationship for a political arrangement.
+Eleanor accompanied Edward on a number of campaigns, even the 8th Crusade.
+Known for her (some say ruthless) business acumen, she was also a patron of the arts and popularized the use of tapestries and carpets in Britain, a decor feature she imported from Spain.

 The castle today

 You won’t find any carpets or fine furniture in the King’s Chambers, and no minstrels are playing.
 Only a trace of the once magnificent windows remain.
 A deliciously unsettling combination of ghostly past and contemporary art looms over me, a linear steel sculpture of King Edward’s head.

 No matter how much you need to use your imagination, these interior rooms are some of the best-preserved medieval private chambers in either England or Wales.